Resistin: Inflammation

-In further support of its inflammatory profile, resistin has been shown to increase transcriptional events, leading to an increased expression of several pro-inflammatory cytokines including (but not limited to) interleukin-1 (IL-1), interleukin-6 (IL-6), interleukin-12 (IL-12), and tumor necrosis factor-α (TNF-α) in an NF-κB-mediated (nuclear factor kappa-light-chain-enhancer of activated B cells-mediated) fashion.
-It has also been demonstrated that resistin upregulates intercellular adhesion molecule-1 (ICAM1) vascular cell-adhesion molecule-1 (VCAM1) and chemokine (C-C motif) ligand 2 (CCL2), all of which are occupied in chemotactic pathways involved in leukocyte recruitment to sites of infection.
+Beyond its role as a hormone, resistin also contributes to inflammation.
+Interleukin-12 (IL-12) and tumor necrosis factor-α (TNF-α) are up-regulated by resistin in an NF-κB-mediated fashion.
+Likewise, in vitro studies show Toll-like receptor 2 expression is increased by resistin.
+It has also been demonstrated that resistin upregulates vascular cell-adhesion molecule-1 (VCAM1), involved in chemotactic movement of leukocytes to sites of infection.
 Resistin itself can be upregulated by interleukins and also by microbial antigens such as lipopolysaccharide, which are recognized by leukocytes.
-Taken together, because resistin is reputed to contribute to insulin resistance, results such as those mentioned suggest that resistin may be a link in the well-known association between inflammation and insulin resistance.
+Together, these findings suggest resistin may be a link in the well-known association between inflammation and insulin resistance.